rails/rails/guides/source/configuring.md

 * `config.exceptions_app` sets the exceptions application invoked by the ShowException middleware when an exception happens.
 Defaults to `ActionDispatch::PublicExceptions.new(Rails.public_path)`.

-* `config.debug_exception_response_format` sets the format used in responses when errors occur in development mode.
+* `config.debug_exception_response_format` sets the format used in responses when errors occur in the development environment.
 Defaults to `:api` for API only apps and `:default` for normal apps.

 * `config.file_watcher` is the class used to detect file updates in the file system when `config.reload_classes_only_on_change` is `true`.
 Rails ships with `ActiveSupport::FileUpdateChecker`, the default, and `ActiveSupport::EventedFileUpdateChecker` (this one depends on the [listen](https://github.com/guard/listen) gem).
 Custom classes must conform to the `ActiveSupport::FileUpdateChecker` API.